truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme-uboot-config.md

 Board configuration rely on settings from you vendor (Intel in this case) and they require converting into source files (.c / .h), which are then merged and referenced from vendor U-Boot source code.
 The vendor will provide their own tools or scripts for this process.
 Specifically, for Cyclone V SoC the process involves converting the files from a folder in your Quartus Prime project: hps_isw_handoff.

-Intel/Altera likes to call this the hand-off files for the build process flow.
-They've changed their tools a sometime ago and so there is an old build flow and now a new build flow.
+Intel/Altera likes to call this the handoff files for the build process flow.
+They've changed their tools sometime ago and so there is an old build flow and now a new build flow.
 In the new build flow, they have provided us with Python scripts included in their latest stable branch of Intel/Altera's U-Boot fork.
 They are located inside:
 ```
 arch/arm/mach-socfpga/cv_bsp_generator
 ```